kevinsewell/serverless-plugin-fastdeploy/README.md

 ## Cost
 Since we are deploying an additional Lambda, there are some neglible cost implications.
-The default memory allocated to the FastDeploy Lambda is 512MB, but this can be increased or decreased using the `custom.fastDelpoy.memory` property.
+The default memory allocated to the FastDeploy Lambda is 512MB, but this can be increased or decreased using the `custom.fastDeploy.memory` property.

 ## Acknowledgements
 A big thank you to [FidelLimited](https://github.com/FidelLimited/), I blatently plagiarized their WarmUp plugin for the